BwesewB/twitter-login-layout/README.md

 # Exercise 1

 ## Created by
-- Sebastian Fok
+- Fok

 ## Description
-This login page is of X (twitter) created with Next.js
+This login page is of X (twitter) created with Next.js.
+It was created using components and is sizeable for Iphone XR and Ipad Air.